tram-rb/tram-examiner/README.md

 The gem allows to add a standalone validator to Ruby classes.

-This is a part of collection of patterns, extracted from Rails projects - with a special focus on separation and composability of data validations.
+This is a part of collection of patterns extracted from Rails projects with a special focus on separation and composability of data validators.

 [![Gem Version][gem-badger]][gem]
 [![Build Status][travis-badger]][travis]